kinghangwong/awesome_diffusion_mani_humans/README.md

 # awesome_diffusion_mani_humans
-Notable works in the intersection of diffusion, (dexterous) manipulation, human action generation
+Notable works in the intersection of diffusion, dexterous manipulation, human action synthesis works mostly for the purpose of transferring skills to embodied agents.

 ## Table of Contents